Configure VTP Server and Client in Switch

 Verifying VTP transparent mode

 In transparent mode, switches only pass VLAN information from VTP servers to VTP clients.
 They do not incorporate the VLAN information they pass through.
+To verify this, check the VLAN information on Switch1.

-Let us add one VLAN on Switch1.
+Add one VLAN on Switch1.

 Switch(config)#vlan 40 Switch(config-vlan)#exit